Welcome, dear digital artist!

 3. Choose the Right Style for Your Digital Portrait Painting

-By the way, you don’t have to search for your special and personal painting style, like many claim to do.
+By the way, you don’t have to search for your personal painting style, like many claim to do.

-Your style will come automatically to you, and will be developed over time.
+Your style can come automatically to you, and will be developed over time.
 You search for a style for example of a digital portrait painting you like and try to achieve it.

 This is a journey where you are experimenting with things and trying out.
 While you are processing, there is the possibility that suddenly you like what you are painting and more and more ideas of what you can do will come to you.
 Some will be great some not – nothing costs you anything, just your patience and your love towards your work and passion.

 You know it yourself: Whatever you are doing, you can not perfectly copy somebody else’s digital painting style.
 It depends on so many different things like the variety of brushes and the techniques the other painter was using, so it’s almost impossible to achieve the same painting.
 But at the same time, this means, that you will have it your way.
 And this way could be a good one or not.
 If not, try another one and so on.
 Enjoy every painting!